ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/codes/relayer.js.md

 When run with `node ./relayer.js`:
-  	Relayer will subscribe to events from recent blocks on Avax and Subnet Therefore, it might not processes an event that is emitted 1000 blocks ago If you want to start the relayer and make a transaction, current way of running is what you are looking for
+  	Relayer will subscribe to events from recent blocks on Avax and Subnet Therefore, it might not process an event that is emitted 1000 blocks ago If you want to start the relayer and make a transaction, current way of running is what you are looking for

 When run with `node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>` Relayer will look for events on Avax and Subnet from the block number you provided and will iterate through the next 10 blocks for the event.
-Will processes observed event Therefore, if you have a burn or lock event emitted 1000 blocks ago, you can process it by giving the right blockNumber If you want to start the relayer to processes an old burn or lock event, current way of running is what you are looking for
+Will process observed event Therefore, if you have a burn or lock event emitted 1000 blocks ago, you can process it by giving the right blockNumber If you want to start the relayer to process an old burn or lock event, current way of running is what you are looking for

 When run with `node ./relayer.js -1 <subnetBlockNumber>` or `node ./relayer.js <avaxBlockNumber>` Relayer will look for events on either Avax or Subnet from the block number you provided and will iterate through the next 10 blocks for the event.
-Will processes observed event "-1" as block number means do not process any old blocks for that chain.
+Will process observed event "-1" as block number means do not process any old blocks for that chain.
   	Therefore, `node ./relayer.js -1 <subnetBlockNumber>` will only process events for the subnet.
   	If you want to start the relayer to process an old burn or lock event just on one chain, current way of running is what you are looking for